ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/key-value store/_index.md

 ## How it works

 The data in the key-value store is *not* persisted to disk, which means that key-value data will be lost if Butler is restarted.
-This behaviour could possibly changed if there is a need, please open a [GitHub ticket](https://github.com/ptarmiganlabs/butler/issues) if key-value persistence is of interest.
+This behaviour could possibly be changed if there is a need, please open a [GitHub ticket](https://github.com/ptarmiganlabs/butler/issues) if key-value persistence is of interest.

 Key-value data is manipulated using Butler's [REST API](/docs/reference/rest-api/).